Could the mining industry be facing taxes and regulation changes?

 Jasmine Vazin, Sierra Club:

-"AB 380 in its simplest forms is a planning bill.
-All that is is setting out to do is to ensure that any new proposals for new gas infrastructure are being vetted through the Public Utilities Commission for environmental impacts, the cost-benefit to consumers but also when looking at our entire energy generation system as a whole in the state and seeing if it makes sense with where we're at, and it's the same exact process that the state already uses to regulate NV Energy."
+"AB 380 in its simplest form is a planning bill.
+All that it is setting out to do is to ensure that any new proposals for new gas infrastructure are being vetted through the Public Utilities Commission for environmental impacts, the cost-benefit to consumers, but also ... looking at our entire energy generation system as a whole in the state and seeing if it makes sense with where we're at, and it's the same exact process that the state already uses to regulate NV Energy."